 “The Bishop Lavis Rehabilitation Centre was developed 25 years ago with the aim of providing comprehensive healthcare to the local community, while at the same time providing our students with an opportunity to be of service on a primary care level," said Prof Susan Hanekom, head of the FMHS Division of Physiotherapy.

-“The rehab centre is unique on the African continent, as it is a student-driven primary care facility," said Hanekom.
+“The rehab centre is a student-driven primary care facility," said Hanekom.
 The services offered there include health promotion, treatment of impairments, comprehensive rehabilitation, full community integration of clients with disabilities, and empowering the community.